Jump to Recipe

 Ingredients

-• 250 g potato (peeled and diced)
+• 250 g white potato (peeled and diced)

 • 250 g butternut squash (peeled and diced)

-• 1/2 cup (50g) almond flour (or breadcrumbs; optional to coat)
+• 50 g almond flour (or breadcrumbs; optional to coat)

-• Olive oil to spray
+• olive oil ( to spray)

 Instructions